ddunne008/dd-python-code/exam/README.md

 All programs have been completed.

 DD - The 4th Program is a Work In Progress but i added what I think could be involved to meet the requirements.
-But the programs all work and have been developed following the requirements with my justification.
+But the programs all work and have been developed following the requirements with my justification!